 Care Navigation and Advocacy

 Planning for the today, as well as the future, can be difficult and confusing.
-To meet these needs, we offer Care Navigation and Advocacy.
+To meet these needs, we assist our clients by providing resources for care navigation and advocacy.
 This service is designed to help with decision making as well as establishing and maintaining quality care.

 A Few Signs Your Family May Need Help

 - Family members are confused about care options, what to do next or where to get help.